Scarabaeus1031/NEXAH/FRAMEWORK/ARCHY/archy_layer_principles.md

 ---

+## Stability Landscape Model

+The ARCHY layer models system stability through a **stability potential landscape**.

+Each system state is represented as

+x ∈ Ω

+where Ω denotes the system state space.

+A stability potential function

+V(x)

+defines the stability structure of the system.
+Stable regimes correspond to local minima of the potential function.

+Stability conditions are defined as:

+∇V(x*) = 0
+∇²V(x*) > 0

+where x* denotes a stable attractor.

+System dynamics follow a gradient flow:

+dx/dt = −∇V(x)

+This dynamic drives the system from unstable regions toward stable attractor basins.

+The ARCHY layer therefore governs how systems evolve toward stable regimes and how stability landscapes shape system behavior.

 ## 🚀 Next Steps

 - **Explore the System Stack**: Dive deeper into the **META**, **ARCHY**, and **NEXAH** layers to see how they interact.